by Calculated Risk on 12/31/2019 11:09:00 AM

-Fannie Mae reported that the Single-Family Serious Delinquency rate decreased to 0.82% in August, down from 0.88% in July.
-The serious delinquency rate is down from 0.99% in August 2017.
+Fannie Mae reported that the Single-Family Serious Delinquency decreased slightly to 0.66% in November, from 0.67% in October.
+The serious delinquency rate is down from 0.76% in November 2018.

 These are mortgage loans that are "three monthly payments or more past due or in foreclosure".

 This is the the lowest serious delinquency rate for Fannie Mae since June 2007.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.

 By vintage, for loans made in 2004 or earlier (2% of portfolio), 2.45% are seriously delinquent.
 For loans made in 2005 through 2008 (4% of portfolio), 4.08% are seriously delinquent, For recent loans, originated in 2009 through 2018 (94% of portfolio), only 0.34% are seriously delinquent.
 So Fannie is still working through a few poor performing loans from the bubble years.

 I expect the serious delinquency rate will probably decline to 0.4 to 0.6 percent or so to a cycle bottom.